 Foreign LLC-Equivalents are Flow-Through by Default

 Generally, courts will give deference to an executive department’s interpretation of a statute they are tasked with enforcing.
 This is referred to as Chevron deference; named after the U.S. Supreme Court case that established the rule.
-Chevron deference was severely weakened with 2 major cases in 2010 and 2012: Home Concrete and Intermountain.
+Chevron deference was severely weakened with 3 major cases in 2010 and 2012: Home Concrete, Dominion Resources, and Intermountain.

 In 2012, the U.S. Supreme Court ruled that regulations cannot stretch the plain meaning of a statute.
 In other words, proper statutory interpretation requires one to look at the definition of each term in a statute.
-If the regulation exceeds a single word’s plain meaning, it’s invalid.
+If the regulation exceeds a single word’s plain meaning, it’s invalid as a matter of law.

 Earlier in 2010, the United States Tax Court ruled that, if the plain meaning of a statute’s text is unambiguous, it forecloses Treasury’s ability to promulgate regulations to “fill-in gaps.”
 Treasury only has the power to promulgate regulations that clarify ambiguity.
 If a statute is arguably unambiguous, any regulations purporting to interpret it are invalid as a matter of law.

-In other words, federal courts will limit regulations based on the planning meaning of the statute, only clarifying areas of ambiguity, and not going beyond the intent Congress had in enacting the statute.
+Federal courts getting tired of government agencies abusing their power to issue regulations.
+The Courts are now quick to limit regulations based on the planning meaning of the statute, only clarifying areas of ambiguity, and not going beyond the intent Congress had in enacting the statute.
 Treasury regulations are not untouchable.
 For that reason, IRS Form 8275-R exists.
-Now that the perceived imperviousness of Treasury regulations has been clarified, look at Section 7701(a)(2) and 7701(a)(3).
+Now that the perceived "imperviousness" of Treasury regulations has been clarified, look at Section 7701(a)(2) and 7701(a)(3).

 In Section 7701(a)(3), Congress defined a corporation as being “associations, joint-stock companies, and insurance companies.”
 The United States Supreme Court has clarified that the “inclusion of associations with corporations implies resemblance; but it is resemblance and not identity.
 The resemblance points to features distinguishing associations from partnerships… the classification cannot be said to require organization under a statute, or with statutory privileges...
 The term embraces associations as they may exist at common law… the ordinary meaning of the term as applicable to a body of persons united without a charter but upon the methods and forms used by incorporated bodies for the prosecution of some common enterprise… Thus an association may not have ‘directors' or ‘officers,’ but the ‘trustees’ may function ‘in much the same manner as the directors in a corporation’ for the purpose of carrying on the enterprise.”
 This would imply passive involvement from the stakeholders whereas partners have more active involvement in the operation of the business enterprise.